ele7enxxh/vuzzer/README.md

 *  BitMagic: http://bmagic.sourceforge.net/ - To install it in your system do ```sudo apt-get install bmagic```
 *  BitVector module for python.

+We have tested VUzzer by running in on VirtualBox, with Ubuntu 14.04 LTS (32-bit), Linux 3.16.0.32 image.
+It should be noted that with kernel 4.x.y, Pin (2.13) gets panic.
+We recommend setting up the same environment to use VUzzer.
+This limitation will be addressed in the future release of VUzzer with 64-bit support.

 Installation
 -------------
-First do `cd vuzzer-code` and then
+First do `cd vuzzer` and then
 ```
 export PIN_ROOT=($pwd)/pin
 ```